cncf/foundation/documents/project-newsletter/06-23-2023-ProjectNewsletter.md

 Cloud Native Project Monthly (CNPM) June 2023
 June 23, 2023

-Welcome back from Kubecon!
-This is our Projects update, this will go out once a month, letting CNCF maintainers know of upcoming deadlines, outreach or other useful things going on in the wider community of CNCF.
+This is our Projects update, this will go out once a month letting CNCF maintainers know of upcoming deadlines, outreach or other useful things going on in the wider community of CNCF.

 In this edition for June 2023:
 ## Upcoming Maintainers' Circle